 A New Role for Silicones

 A variety of silicone materials are recognized for their sensory and functional benefits in hair care products.
-Initially incorporated into formulations for their conditioning properties, silicones also provide shine, aid color retention and protect against heat damage3 from curling irons and blow dryers.
+Initially incorporated into formulations for their conditioning properties, silicones also provide shine,1 aid color retention2 and protect against heat damage3 from curling irons and blow dryers.

 In the study described in this article, a method was developed to determine whether silicones could also provide strengthening properties to hair, helping to counteract potentially damaging treatments.
 In combination with the other multifunctional properties of silicones, hair strengthening would offer additional consumer benefits from individual products.

 The hair care industry has responded to these market needs, and a number of commercially available products incorporate organic ingredients traditionally used to strengthen or repair hair.
 These typically include various wheat, soy or hydrolyzed vegetable proteins.
 Another conventional ingredient, panthenol, is claimed to provide hair strengthening as well as some degree of conditioning.

 Hair strength can be evaluated by methods such as tensile testing, fatigue testing, microscopic analyses, light scattering measurements, and simple combing and counting, which involves combing a swatch of hair and physically counting the number of hairs that break.